What are Whole Body Disorders in Pets?

 What Causes Whole Body Disorders?

-It's worth realizing that certain breeds of dogs are more at risk for developing certain whole body disorders.
-Preventive measures, such as nutritional supplementation, medications, and exercise, are important areas to maintain as your dog grows up in order to reduce its risk of developing a disease or illness affecting the entire body.
+It's worth realizing that certain breeds of dogs or cars are more at risk for developing certain whole body disorders.
+Preventive measures, such as nutritional supplementation, medications, and exercise, are important areas to maintain as your pet grows in order to reduce its risk of developing a disease or illness affecting the entire body.

-Common causes and risk factors for whole body disorders in dogs may include:
+Common causes and risk factors for whole body disorders in canines or felines may include:

 - Advancing age